cjxgm/learning/functional-compiler/demo.rst

 ============
 As we all know, writting a compiler by hand is challenging, but this article is aiming at making the process simple and elegant.
-You will be amazed about the simplicity when the functional ideas are introduced.
+You will be amazed about the simplicity when the functional ideas like lambdas and closures are introduced.

-Yes, we only borrow some ideas (closures and lambda functions) from functional programming, but not everything.
-We will not make things immutable.
+Yes, we only borrow some ideas (closures and lambda functions) from functional programming, not everything, such as we won't make things immutable.

 Blah blah blah...